-Weeks later Sofie couldn’t help but stare in awe as the shuttle she and her friends began the final approach to Earth.
+Weeks later Sofie couldn’t help but stare in awe as the shuttle she and her friends began the final approach to Terra.
 The planet was bigger than she remembered and the lights of cities on the night side could be seen from space.
 The shuttle was descending into the night side and according to her itinerary was due to set down at…, she checked her datapad again, the Alexandria Spaceport in Egypt.
 It was the cheapest place they could set down at and still get a direct train ride to Berlin, Germany.
 They could’ve taken an orbital elevator down to the surface but the closest one to Europe was in Kenya.
 The hovertrain ride from there to Germany would’ve been a lot more expensive than from Egypt.
 The hovertrain was due to leave the next day so the three would have to find a hotel in the city.

 That would prove to be interesting.
 Sofie, with her blonde hair and brown eyes, and the other two with their brown hair would stand out like sore thumbs in the still very Egyptian-Arab city.

 Of course, everyone had seen holographic images of humanity’s homeworld at some point in their lives, but to see it in person was something else entirely.
 It was Home, the resting place of humanity’s most ancient ancestors; and it was beautiful to behold from space.
 Sofie turned to her friends with tears in her eyes and found them all similarly dabbing at small tears, struck by the sheer beauty of the planet below them.
-Earth’s continents and oceans spread out below them with clouds ringing her atmosphere and nothing in their lives matched the sheer wonder of seeing it.
-Issus was a beautiful planet, but she was nothing when compared to humanity’s home.
+Terra’s continents and oceans spread out below them with clouds ringing her atmosphere and nothing in their lives matched the sheer wonder of seeing it.
+Issus was a beautiful planet, but she was nothing when compared to humanity’s birth world.

 When they were finally on the ground the first thing Sofie did after she got her luggage from baggage claim, noting with a wince that most likely some ACF Marine probably pawed through all her stuff.
 She then found a comm terminal and logged a message for her father to be delivered at normal priority.
-Even so, the message cost her five credits to send and would wait in a message queue for a few hours.
+Even so, the message cost her one credit to send and would wait in a message queue for a few hours.